liatrio/autogov-workflows/README.md

 #### Repository Access

+> access can be handled either through PAT or Chainguard's Octo-STS (Octo-STS is the recommended option)

 If the appropriate workflow access has **not** been granted via the repository settings then the personal access token will need further permissions as shown below:

 - `Actions`